youth activity obligation failures

 when a sanction is imposed

-The text message or letter will let the young person know that their payments may stop or be reduced.
+The text message or letter will tell the young person that their payments may stop or be reduced.
 The text message will refer them to the Work and Income website where they can find more information about how to recomply.

 During this period

-The young person will have five more working days from the day the sanction has been imposed by YSSU to recomply with their obligations.
+The young person will have five more working days from the day the sanction has been imposed by YSSU to recomply with their obligations before their payments are reduced or stopped.
 The young person can also dispute the obligation failure within this period.

-If the young person does not recomply or successfully dispute their obligation failure during this period the sanction will go into affect and the young person's payments will be reduced or stop.
+If the young person does not recomply or successfully dispute their obligation failure during this period, the sanction will go into effect.
+The young person's payments will be reduced or stop.
+They remain at red in the traffic light system.

 disputes or reviewing a decision